Site Home

 AFAWK As Far As We Know

-Annealing line A visible line on the edge of a piece resembling a smooth-edged, stable, and shallow crack, or wavy lines in the center of a piece, that result from the annealing (cooling) process.
+Annealing Line A visible line on the edge of a piece resembling a smooth-edged, stable, and shallow crack, or wavy lines in the center of a piece, that result from the annealing (cooling) process.
 These are often (incorrectly) referred to as a "straw marks" but occur in the making well before the glass is cool enough to be placed on any combustible surface!

 AH Applied Handle.
 A handle that was applied by the glassmaker(s) instead of being pressed as part of the mold.
 The norm for art and blown glass items!